 One or more arts courses are required throughout the school year as part of our college preparatory curriculum.
 Courses are dependent upon the different grade levels.
-Students also have the opportunity to participate in concerts, the school musical, spring art show, Scholastic Art and Writing awards, ISSMA competitions, and speech and chess tournaments.
+Students also have the opportunity to participate in concerts, the school musical, Spring Art Show, Scholastic Art and Writing contests, ISSMA competitions, and speech and chess tournaments.

-Students in grades 6-8 who have played an instrument at school or through private lessons may enroll in the Middle School Concert Band.
+Grade 5 students who aren't enrolled in strings take a nine-week exploratory band course.
+Afterward, they can become members of the fifth-grade band for the second semester of school.
+Students in Grades 6-8 who have played an instrument at school, or through private lessons, may enroll in the Middle School Concert Band.

 Through the use of pantomime, improvisation, and theater games and skits, fifth-grade students work on developing story lines and characters during drama class.
-Clarity of voice, stage presence, movement and development of plot are stressed.
+Clarity of voice, stage presence, movement, and development of plot are stressed.

-Students in grades 6-8 use theater exercises, improvisations, and developed scripts to refine the skills of communication needed for everyday life as well as the stage.
+Students in Grades 6-8 use theater exercises, improvisations, and developed scripts to refine the skills of communication needed for everyday life as well as the stage.

 Students who have already studied strings in Lower School or through private instruction may become members of the fifth-grade strings ensemble.

-Students in grades 6-8 who play violin, viola or cello may enroll in the Middle School Orchestra.
+Students in Grades 6-8 who play violin, viola or cello may enroll in the Middle School Orchestra.
 Students who wish to spend more time pursuing their music may audition for the Chamber Orchestra, an extracurricular performance ensemble.

-Students in grades 6-8 may take Independent Projects in Art which introduces students to the sculpture process.
-Students in grades 7-8 may enroll in Visual Art, a course that emphasizes strong drawing and painting techniques and art history.
+Students in Grades 6-8 may take Independent Projects in Art, which introduces students to the sculpture process.
+Students in Grades 7-8 may enroll in Visual Art, a course that emphasizes strong drawing and painting techniques and art history.